kushagrasarathe/kushagrasarathe/README.md

 Hi there!
 I'm Kushagra, a CS Graduate and Fullstack Developer from India.

-I have experience working on a variety of web and web3 related projects as a frontend dev.
+I have experience working on a variety of web and web3 related projects as a frontend/fullstack dev.

 ### <u>Tools and Technologies:</u>
 TypeScript, Fastify, NestJs, Prisma, ReactJs, NextJs, Tailwind CSS, UI libraries, Git, Linux and more.